FanaticPythoner/AutoAi/README.md

 # AutoAi
 AutoAi is a high-level AI automation library that allows things like automatic training for a large amount of differents models and automatic data preprocessing.
+Support custom class implementation, making it work on any neural network you can imagine.

 ### Language: ###